-- Applications for Large Grants (up to \$150,000) should provide detailed responses [up to 2,000 characters (approx. 300 words)]. - Applications for Small Grants (up to \$20,000) can provide more succinct responses [up to 1,000 characters (approx. 150 words)].
+- Applications for Large Grants should provide detailed responses up to 2,000 characters (approx. 300 words) per criterion. - Applications for Small Grants can provide more succinct responses up to 1,000 characters (approx. 150 words) per criterion is sufficient.

 Criterion 1: Project need and suitability